 - bleeding from your rectum (back passage)

-- passed large volumes of very watery diarrhoea – you may be at risk of dehydration
+- passed large volumes of very watery diarrhoea, or your urine is very dark – you may be at risk of dehydration

 - symptoms at night that are disturbing your sleep

-- diarrhoea that lasts longer than a week
+- diarrhoea that lasts longer than 2 days

 - you have a chronic illness, for example diabetes.